hashicorp/terraform-provider-kubernetes/website/docs/r/storage_class.html.markdown

 	Read more about [available parameters](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters).
 * `storage_provisioner` - (Required) Indicates the type of the provisioner
 * `reclaim_policy` - (Optional) Indicates the reclaim policy to use.
 If no reclaimPolicy is specified when a StorageClass object is created, it will default to Delete.
-* `allow_volume_expansion` - (Optional) Indicates whether the storage class allow volume expand, default true
+* `allow_volume_expansion` - (Optional) Indicates whether the storage class allow volume expand, default true.
-* `mount_options` - (Optional) Persistent Volumes that are dynamically created by a storage class will have the mount options specified
+* `mount_options` - (Optional) Persistent Volumes that are dynamically created by a storage class will have the mount options specified.

 ## Nested Blocks